 This is a fruity brandy recipe that tastes amazing during the holiday season.

 This recipe is a poor man’s slivovitz, which is a clear, distilled spirit made from plums and is enjoyed all over Eastern Europe.

 My husband and I tried it when we were there on my honeymoon, and boy, is it good.

 We tried it in Hungary, where it is also a type of a pálinka.
 But, like champagne, to be called a pálinka it must be made in Hungary from fresh fruits.

 To make slivovitz, fresh plums and ground plum pits are crushed and pressed together, (sometimes with yeast, starch, and sugar) then it’s fermented and sometimes distilled.

-Slivovitz seems to vary from country to country, but it’s something I am glad we found and tried because I’m obsessed!
+Slivovitz seems to vary from country to country, both in production and in the name, but it’s something I am glad we found and tried because I’m obsessed!

 How to make Plum Brandy

-Unlike slivovitz which is fermented with the prunes, this recipe is an infusion made with already distilled brandy and prunes.
+Unlike slivovitz which is fermented with prunes from the start, this recipe is an infusion made with already distilled brandy and prunes.

 You can also use fresh plums if they are in season.